Tuplanolla/gcc-weverything/README.md

  there can be small variations in the extracted output.
 For example `-Wformat` was changed to `-Wformat=` when version 3.4.0 was released.
+The values have to be filled in by hand if the options are not removed.

+Since everything really means everything here, `-Werror` and warnings like, say, `-Wtraditional` are also included.
+Therefore it is almost impossible to compile files without disabling some of them with `-Wno-`.

+    CFLAGS=`cat gcc-4_8_0-release` -Wno-error